 By the end of Year 2 your child will be expected to recall the 2x, 5x and 10x times tables and their corresponding division facts.
+They will also begin to count in multiples of three.
 We will continually be practicing these at school and hope that you will support your child to learn these at home too.

 Useful items to help your help your child with times tables at home include: